Twelfth House Dreams

 Twelfth House: Higher Self and Drive Towards Wholeness

-In the light of modern day knowledge, we believe it to be the Higher Self that guides us through life, and the drive towards wholeness was influenced by certain themes within this great unconscious.
-Jung believed that there were dark and repressed sides to our personality that would trip the individual up.
+In the light of modern-day knowledge, we believe it to be the Higher Self that guides us through life, and the drive towards wholeness was influenced by certain themes within this great unconscious.
+Jung believed that there were dark and repressed sides to our personality that would trip us up.
 In traditional astrology, the twelfth house is described as the house of self-undoing, the dissolution of the ego, sacrifice and suffering.
-The concepts are not easily digested, but it was thought to represent unlived energies as if it was some kind of dustbin of the astrological houses.
+The concepts are not easily digested, but it has been thought to represent unlived energies as if it was some kind of dustbin of the astrological houses.

 Symbolically, dreams also point the individual to something that they are ‘not paying attention’ to in their waking life.
 If we suffer from repetitive dreams, it is said that the ‘message’ and significance of the imagery will not leave until we confront what the dream is trying to tell us.
 Astrologers associate the 12th house with cleaning out the closet, in particular, everything that is unacknowledged, ignored and repressed in ourselves.